Supreme Court reform in the United States: Reform options and arguments

 Presidents from many parties have campaigned on reforming the Supreme Court through structural and ideological means, including more recent presidents taking aim at judicial activism.
-Andrew Jackson looked to curtail judicial overreach in opposition to big government, Abraham Lincoln wanted to ensure anti-slavery principles, FDR attempted to push through New Deal legislation by means of SCOTUS reform, Ronald Reagan appointed justices like Robert Bork to inject specific ideological constitutional interpretation, and Joe Biden created a commission to explore reform.
+Andrew Jackson looked to curtail judicial overreach in opposition to big government, Abraham Lincoln wanted to ensure anti-slavery principles, Franklin D. Roosevelt attempted to push through New Deal legislation by means of SCOTUS reform, Ronald Reagan appointed justices like Robert Bork to inject specific ideological constitutional interpretation, and Joe Biden created the commission (PCSCOTUS) to explore reform.

-A few proposals, examined in depth by the Presidential Commission on the Supreme Court of the United States, have repeatedly reappeared in public discourse as ways to amend the operation of the Supreme Court.
+A few proposals, examined in depth by the Supreme Court commission, have repeatedly reappeared in public discourse as ways to amend the operation of the Supreme Court.
 An important factor in determining the validity of these reforms is to identify the political context in which they originate.
 Oftentimes, presidents and politicians recommend altering the Court as a response to unfavorable decisions.
 It’s politically motivated proposals that draw the ire of the general public, however, politicians rarely float reforms to solve structural problems of the Court like efficiency or workload.